Student Handbook

 Chromebooks

 Each student is issued a Chromebook for use during the school year.
-Students must keep Chromebooks inside the padded bag at all times, must make certain the devices are fully charged, and must carry those devices to school every day.
+Students must make certain the devices are fully charged and must carry those devices to school every day.
 In case of damages, a student’s parent may receive a bill in the mail for payment or replacement.
 Chromebooks are not permitted in the cafeteria.
-It is strictly prohibited to take photos or videos of staff members and / or students on a Chromebook; unless it is for an educational purpose determined by a staff member.
+It is strictly prohibited to take photos or videos of staff members and/or students on a Chromebook; unless it is for an educational purpose determined by a staff member.

 School Bus Conduct and Safety Rules